zig-gamedev/zig-gamedev/README.md

 `zig build <sample_name>-dxc` will build shaders for sample application named `<sample_name>`.

 To list all available sample names run `zig build --help` and navigate to `Steps` section.

-As mentioned above, the only dependency needed to build this project is [Zig compiler](https://ziglang.org/download/), neither Visual Studio nor Windows SDK has to be installed.

 Zig compiler consists of a single ~60MB .zip file that needs to be downloaded separately.
 Latest development build of the compiler must be used (master) you can download prebuilt binaries [here](https://ziglang.org/download/).